 VI.
 Citations, Code Use and Data

 Introduction to the Negative Income Tax and the Guaranteed Basic Income

 Why create this calculator?

-Simple: embarrassment at the quality of discourse over the Guaranteed Basic Income in the press.
-We’ve seen altogether way too many pieces which simply quote a number (say: $10,000?) and multiply that number by the adult population of the United States (242,248,036 +/- a few) to come up with a “cost” of a negative income tax.
+We've seen altogether way too many pieces which simply quote a number (say: $10,000?) and multiply that number by the adult population of the United States (242,248,036 +/- a few) to come up with a "cost" of a negative income tax.